 01 of 04

-Some Shade Plants Can Tolerate Some Sun
+Certain Shade Plants Can Tolerate Some Sun

 02 of 04

-If you are not interested in annuals, consider bleeding heart, a shade-tolerant perennial grown for its flowers.
-This plant also can receive varying amounts of sunlight.
-Try to supply those subjected to the most sunshine with more water (to compensate), but, because bleeding hearts are early-season plants, you do not need to be overly concerned with them receiving too much sunlight.
+For example, common bleeding heart (Dicentra spectabilis) is a medium-sized, shade-tolerant perennial grown for its flowers.
+This plant also can receive varying amounts of sunlight, making it suitable for north walls and east walls alike.
+Try to supply those subjected to the most sunshine with more water (to compensate), but, because bleeding hearts are early-season plants that put on their show before the summer's heat arrives, Northerners do not need to be overly concerned with them receiving a bit extra sunlight.

 03 of 04